Air Pollution from Sulfur Dioxide

 - Get more information or contact the TCEQ

 What is sulfur dioxide?

 Sulfur dioxide (SO2) is one of a group of highly reactive gases called sulfur oxides (SOX).
 Exposure to SO2 can affect the respiratory system, especially for people with asthma.
 Studies show connections between short-term exposure and increased visits to emergency departments and hospital admissions for respiratory illnesses, particularly in populations at risk (including children, the elderly, and asthmatics).
-SOX can also react with other compounds in the atmosphere to form small particles that cause or worsen respiratory disease or aggravate existing heart disease.
+SOX can react with other compounds in the atmosphere to form small particles that cause or worsen respiratory disease or aggravate existing heart disease.

 The largest source of SO2 emissions is fossil fuel combustion at power plants and other industrial facilities.
-SO2 emissions also come from extraction of metal from ore and burning of high-sulfur fuels in locomotives, large ships, and non-road equipment.
+SO2 emissions also come from extraction of metal from ore and burning high-sulfur fuels in locomotives, large ships, and non-road equipment.

 National Ambient Air Quality Standards (NAAQS) for SO2